• Skip to primary navigation

 Mock Devonshire Cream

-Mock Devonshire cream (clotted cream) is simple to make in about 5 minutes and will give your scones a delicious upgrade!
+Mock Devonshire cream (clotted cream substitute) is simple to make in about 5 minutes and will give your scones a delicious upgrade!
 It's delicious with strawberry shortcake, pound cake, and croissants, too.

-A side view of a jar of mock Devonshire cream with text overlay for Pinterest.
+A jar of clotted cream with title text overlay for Pinterest.

 • 📖 Recipe